mattermost/docs/source/developer/webhooks-incoming.rst

 Mattermost supports webhooks to easily integrate external applications into the server.

-Use incoming webhooks to post messages to Mattermost public channels, private channels, and direct messages.
+Use incoming webhooks to post messages to Mattermost public channels, private channels and direct messages.
 Messages are sent via an HTTP POST request to a Mattermost URL generated for each application and contain a specifically formatted JSON payload in the request body.

 .. image:: ../images/incoming_webhooks_sample.png
   :width: 500 px